 With the help of Dr. Maureen K. Murithi (a remote veterinary consultant for DoggieDesigner.com), here are three ingredients your dog’s toothpaste SHOULD include:

 Silica has abrasive properties which help to scrape off the tartar from dogs’ teeth.
-Moreover, the tiny particles do not traumatize or injure the dogs delicate gums as it polishes the teeth.
+Moreover, the tiny particles do not traumatize or injure the dog’s delicate gums as they polish the teeth.

 Enzymes such as glucose oxidase and lactoperoxidase help to oxidize bacteria in the mouth which helps to keep microorganisms at a bare minimum.
 Glucose oxidase helps to reduce bacterial growth and consequently tartar build-up while lactoperoxidase acts synergistically to prevent the growth of bacteria in the mouth keeping it at a minimum.